Case Study 4: EduPath Learning Solutions - Worked Solution

 Decision 1: LMS Integration Pattern (D5)

 The LMS holds 42M progress events.
-Salesforce does not need raw progress data — it needs summarized metrics for sales conversations, support context, and corporate dashboards.
+Salesforce does not need raw progress data.
+It needs summarized metrics for sales conversations, support context, and corporate dashboards.

 Pattern: Event-driven inbound (LMS to SF) + request-reply outbound (SF to LMS).